Desert Mountain Scottsdale Real Estate Market Report — June 2026

 Desert Mountain Scottsdale Real Estate rates among the safest communities in Maricopa County.
 The community is guard-gated 24 hours with private security patrols inside the boundary, layered on top of Scottsdale Police Department jurisdiction.
 CrimeGrade data places the Desert Mountain area in the A-plus safety tier, materially below the North Scottsdale submarket average and well below the Scottsdale citywide average.
 Incident rates inside the gates are negligible across property crime categories; most reported activity occurs along the Cave Creek Road frontage outside the gate.
 For buyers prioritizing physical security and privacy at the trophy tier, Desert Mountain Scottsdale Real Estate offers the most rigorous gate-and-patrol model in north Scottsdale.

-Desert Mountain Scottsdale Real Estate Amenities & Lifestyle
+What Are the Desert Mountain Scottsdale Real Estate Amenities and Lifestyle?

 The Desert Mountain Scottsdale Real Estate Club amenity footprint is among the most comprehensive of any private club in the United States.
 Beyond the seven golf courses (detailed below), the community offers a deep set of additional facilities accessible to members.